 Covid-19 latest guidance on access to the Chilterns countryside

-Outdoor public places include the countryside and we know that being outdoors and experiencing nature's beauty has become more important than ever.
-We have therefore updated our guidance on how to get the best out of your time in the Chilterns countryside, while keeping yourself and other people safe.
-If you are planning to take exercise in the Chilterns, please plan carefully, respect the countryside and others around you, take care to follow social distancing rules, and have consideration for the farmers and other land managers who care for this special landscape.
+We know that being outdoors and experiencing nature's beauty has become more important than ever.
+We have therefore set out some guidance below on how to keep yourself and other people safe whilst taking exercise locally in the Chilterns.
+Please plan carefully, respect the countryside and others around you, take care to follow social distancing rules, and have consideration for the farmers and other land managers who care for this special landscape.

-Key considerations when planning time in the Chilterns AONB:
+Key considerations when exercising locally in the Chilterns AONB:

-- Many countryside car parks will be much busier than usual.
+- Try wherever possible to walk or cycle to your local greenspace.
+If you need to drive be aware that many countryside car parks will be much busier than usual.
 Park considerately.
 If a car park is full, please come back another time or find an alternative site to visit.

 - Where possible, check online to ensure that the car park you plan to use is open.

 - Plan your route in advance and try to visit less popular sites.
 To help, we have worked with the Chiltern Society to develop 23 social distance-friendly walks.

 - Travel safely, walking and cycling if you can.
 If you need to use public transport, you should follow the safer travel guidance.

 - Think of others by adhering to current social distancing guidance and be especially aware on narrow paths.